squirrels-analytics/squirrels-analytics.github.io/docs/references/python/data_sources/DataSource.md

 **Optional Keyword Arguments:**

+- **from_seeds**: A boolean for whether the datasource is derived from seeds (CSV files in the "seeds" folder of the project).
+When True, the file stems of the CSV files can be treated as table names for **table_or_query** argument.
+Default is False
 - **user_group_col**: A string for the column name of the groups of users the parameter options apply to.
 Default is None
     - If multiple rows have the same value for "id_col" but different value for "user_group_col", then the ID is applicable to multiple user groups
 - **parent_id_col**: A string for the column name of the parameter option IDs of the parent parameter that the parameter options of this parameter apply to.
 Default is None